romanzrv/remote-daily-random-speaker/README.md

 ## Installation

+1. Download and install NodeJS and NPM.
+2. On the root project folder, run `npm install` to install the client side dependencies.
-Run `npm install` to install dependencies.
+3. Go to the `api` folder.
+Run `npm install` to install the server side dependencies.

-## Development server
+## Running the application

+1. First of all, edit the `api/database.js` file, adding the URL to connect to your MongoDB database.
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+2. On the root project folder, run `ng serve` for a dev server.
+3. Go to the `api` folder, run `npm start` to start the API server.

 ## Build